James Ciccone: Acting career

 In 2006, Ciccone became a member of the small Primary Talent community theatre group housed at the 200-seat Players Theatre in Manhattan.
 During this time he appeared in several productions including the lead role in Paddy Chayefsky's Marty.
 Over the next few years he was cast in a variety of unknown low-budget independent films and several student films at NYU Tish before writing and appearing in his own three short films Nothing for Nothing, Plenty of It, and Neighborhood Nonsense, the latter of which appeared in the 2010 New Filmmakers Film Festival and was featured on Funny or Die.
 While studying with acting coach Harold Guskin he secured his television debut in an Under-five role as Price, a card-player in the final season of the 54 year running soap, As the World Turns.
 The following year in 2011 Ciccone landed a multiple day guest star role in an episode of White Collar playing the referee in an underground after-hours boxing club.
 In 2012 he appeared opposite Donnie Wahlberg and Jennifer Esposito in Blue Bloods and landed a recurring role as Joe Masseria's thug on HBO's Boardwalk Empire.
 In 2013 he worked opposite Jake McLaughlin and Erik LaRay Harvey in several scenes in an episode of NBC's Believe, directed by Academy Award-winning director Alfonso Cuaron.
 Ciccone also appeared on network television opposite Debra Messing on The Mysteries of Laura and made guest star appearances as Peter O'Neil on Law & Order: Special Victims Unit.
 In 2015, Ciccone was cast in the guest star role of Ronald in Master of None where he worked opposite comedian Aziz Ansari (playing Dev) who employs a citizen's arrest only to "weirdly kind of sympathize with [him]".
 Other 2015 Netflix roles include Cabbie opposite Charlie Cox on Daredevil and Vito in Italian Pinata on Difficult People.
 Also in 2016 Ciccone appeared in the guest star role of truck-rental mobster Frank Capello on Person of Interest.
 In late 2016 Ciccone was cast as a guest star (Anthony) in the new CBS episodic Bull starring Michael Weatherly.
 In the 2017 Sundance Film Festival Ciccone appeared in the World Premiere of the racially charged bio-pic Crown Heights, which took home the Festival Audience Award for the US Dramatic competition.
 In 2017 Ciccone appeared in recurring roles on two major episodics: NBC's Shades of Blue, and HBO's hit television drama The Deuce starring James Franco and Maggie Gyllenhaal.
-Also in 2018 Ciccone has made guest star appearances in Fox's primetime network hit, Gotham scene partnering with Robin Lord Taylor, NBC's Blacklist alongside James Spader, and a co-star appearance on ABC's Quantico where he is paired again with Jake McLaughlin.
+Also in 2018 Ciccone has made guest star appearances in Fox's primetime network hit, Gotham scene partnering with Robin Lord Taylor, NBC's The Blacklist alongside James Spader, and a co-star appearance on ABC's Quantico where he is paired again with Jake McLaughlin.
 In 2019, he also starred in Martin Scorsese's The Irishman, opposite Joe Pesci and Robert De Niro.